BrendelGroup/code4Rice3K/INSTALL.md

 `java -version`

-If you need to install it, please download the appropriate version from the link provided and follow the instructions.
+If you need to install it, please download the appropriate version [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and follow the instructions.

 ### Samtools (version 1.5)
 See http://www.htslib.org/download/ for details.
 Last update: August 1, 2017.